Towards unification of quark and lepton flavors in $A_4$ modular invariance

-At first, we show the allowed region on the ${\rm Re} [\tau]$--${\rm Im} [\tau]$ plane in Fig.\,5.
+At first, we show the allowed region on the ${\rm Re} [\tau]$--${\rm Im} [\tau]$ plane in Fig.\,4.
 Observed three mixing angles of leptons are reproduced at cyan, blue and red points.
 The sum of neutrino masses is consistent with the cosmological bound $120$\,meV at cyan points, but not at blue points.
 At red points, both CKM and PMNS are reproduced with the sum of neutrino masses below $120$\,meV.
 For comparison, we add green points for quark CKM of Fig.\,3.
-Allowed points of leptons are almost in ${\rm Im} [\tau]\leq 1.12$ and $|{\rm Re} [\tau]|\leq 0.1$, that is around $\tau=i$.
-Therefore, the magenta region of the quark sector in Fig.\,4, which is the larger ${\rm Im} [\tau]$ than $1.48$, does not overlap with these regions of leptons.
+Allowed points of leptons are almost in ${\rm Im} [\tau]\leq 1.12$ and $|{\rm Re} [\tau]|\leq 0.1$.

 The common $\tau$ causes the feedback in the quark sector.
 However, the tendency of $|V_{ub}|$, $|V_{cb}|$ and $\delta_{CP}$ are not so changed compared with Figs.\,1 and 2 in the common region of $\tau$.